awadomar34/FeedForward-NEAT/README.md

 ## Tests
 From the files in Tests, you can change:
-* The number of times these tests are preformed
+* The number of times each test is preformed.
-* Whether the result of each test is written to a file
+* Whether the result of each test is written to a file.

 ## Repo Organization
 In the folder `NEAT`, are the files which implement the NEAT algorithm.